chenzhivis/Bank-Telemarketing-Outcome-Prediction-and-Decision-Support/README.md

 ## Goals of this project:

-(1) analyze how various features can influence the telemarketing campaign response, help bank tellers to improve telemarketing efficiency;
+(1) analyze how various features influence the telemarketing campaign response, help bank tellers to improve telemarketing efficiency;

 (2) develop machine learning models that can help bank or bank tellers to predict response of the clients;